stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > Issues with minting token on Daedulus, problems with the CLI (command line interface)

-> Created small visual for comparision of NFT with Etheurium
+> Created small visual for comparision of NFT with Etheurium (for Twitter post)